Pavithraaaa/tinkr-wordpress/README.md

-To try it out without hassle - Run it on Tinkr.
+To try it out without hassle - Run it on Tinkr(https://app.tinkr.cloud/login/)